alien70/vscode-arm-c-sharp-toolchain/README.md

-As we did for the [C++ toolchain](https://maurizioattanasi.blogspot.com/2020/03/set-up-c-arm-development-toolchain-with.html) we will make use of rsync, so our task.json and launch.json files will be:
+As we did for the [C++ toolchain](https://maurizioattanasi.blogspot.com/2020/03/set-up-c-arm-development-toolchain-with.html) we will make use of [rsync](https://linux.die.net/man/1/rsync), a copying tool available on macOS, Linux, and now also on Windows 10 via the Windows Subsystem for Linux or [WSL2](https://docs.microsoft.com/it-it/windows/wsl/about) so our task.json and launch.json files will be: